rust-lang/book/src/ch03-03-how-functions-work.md

 ### Statements and Expressions

 Function bodies are made up of a series of statements optionally ending in an expression.
-So far, the functions we've covered haven't included an ending expression, but you have seen an expression as part of a statement.
+So far, the functions we’ve covered haven’t included an ending expression, but you have seen an expression as part of a statement.
 Because Rust is an expression-based language, this is an important distinction to understand.
 Other languages don’t have the same distinctions, so let’s look at